-On September 30, 2003, we privately placed \$350,000,000 of our 8/2% Senior Subordinated Notes due 2013.
+On September 30, 2003, we privately placed \$350,000,000 of our 81/2% Senior Subordinated Notes due 2013.
 The original notes are, and the exchange notes we are offering in the exchange offer will be, guaranteed by our domestic subsidiaries.
 Simultaneously with the private placement of the original notes, the subsidiary guarantors and Rayovac Corporation entered into a registration rights agreement with the initial purchasers of the original notes.
 Under the registration rights agreement, we must file the registration statement on or before December 29, 2003, use our commercially reasonable efforts to cause such registration statement to become effective no later than March 19, 2004, and, when such registration statement is effective, deliver this prospectus to the holders of the original notes.
-We must use our commercially reasonable efforts to complete the exchange offer on or before the date that is 30 business days after the effective date of such registration statement.
-If we do not meet our obligations under the registration statement, we must pay liquidated damages to the holders of the original notes until we have cured our default.
+We must use our commercially reasonable efforts to cause such registrations under the registration statement, we must pay liquidated damages to the holders of the original notes until we have cured our default.
 Pursuant to the exchange offer, you may exchange your original notes for exchange notes, which have substantially the same terms as the original notes.
 You should read the discussion under the heading "Summary-The Original Notes" and "Description of the Original Notes" for further information regarding the exchange notes.